Romantic date ideas for your Valentine in Sydney

 Your Valentine’s Day might be sharing a moment with your other half, best friend, mum, kids, fur baby or just on your own as an anti-V Day salute of self care.
 Whatever your style, share the love with one of these local options.

 #1.
-Put your love on canvas at Pinot and Picasso
+Put your love on canvas at Champainting

-Brush up and wine down together with a paint and sip class at Pinot and Picasso, just a short walk across Pyrmont Bridge from our hotel.
+Brush up and wine down together with a paint and sip class at Champainting in Darlinghurst.
 What better way to spend time with your soulmate than by unleashing your creativity.
-Explore the beautiful upstairs terrace and paint away with a drink in hand, relaxing in the spacious studio conveniently located in Sydney CBD.
+Paint away with a BYO drink or nibble in hand, relaxing in the spacious private studio conveniently located in Sydney CBD.
 Be guided by teachers who specialise in drawing out your artistic abilities.
-And even if you or your plus one isn’t into painting, give the canvas a miss to soak in the good music vibes with BYO drinks and snacks.

 #2.
 Name a star after them at Sydney Observatory